0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 ### Rewards for delegated tokens

 You get [rewards](https://gitlab.com/partisiablockchain/node-operators-rewards/-/tree/main?ref_type=heads) for delegating tokens to node operators.
 The rewards depend on the number of rewardable tokens delegated: $Delegated_{rewardable} = \frac{Released_{MPC}}{Total_{MPC}} Delegated$

+!!!
+Example "Example calculation"
+- You delegate 20K MPC tokens to a node operator, half of your tokens are released
+- Node operator has 5K MPC tokens already, 2/5s are released
+- Max rewards possible in the period is 1K MPC tokens
+- Node performance in the period was 94%

 The calculation method for rewards, and the history of quarterly payouts can bee seen [here](https://gitlab.com/partisiablockchain/node-operators-rewards/-/blob/main/mainnet/README.md#computing-rewards)